-Conservation Reserve
+Conservation reserve

-The primary purpose of a conservation reserve is the protection and enhancement of the sites significant terrestrial, riparian and aquatic habitats including various plant and animal communities.

-Conservation reserves are predominantly covered in remnant vegetation and include threatened or locally significant species that contribute significantly to the Sunshine Coasts' valued natural environment.
-The reserves' natural and cultural assets are highly sensitive to external impacts.
+The primary purpose of a conservation reserve is the protection and enhancement of each site's significant terrestrial, riparian and aquatic habitats including various plant and animal communities.
+Conservation reserves are predominantly covered in remnant vegetation and include threatened or locally significant species that contribute significantly to the Sunshine Coast's valued natural environment.
+The natural and cultural assets of the reserves are highly sensitive to external impacts.